Tony Dow, ‘Leave It To Beaver” Star & “Deep Space Nine” Director, Dead at 77

-Actor, director, and sculptor Tony Dow is dead at the age of 77.
-According to a Facebook post from his management team, Dow died on the morning of July 26, 2022.
+Actor, director, and sculptor Tony Dow is dead at the age of 77 after a whirlwind day that involved a mistaken report of his death from his wife and management team, then an update that he was on hospice care, followed by a confirmation that he died on July 26, 2022.
 Dow first gained fame for his role as Wally Cleaver, the eldest child of June (Barbara Billingsley) and Ward Cleaver (Hugh Beaumont), and the younger brother of Theodore “Beaver” Cleaver (Jerry Mathers), on the beloved family sitcom “Leave It to Beaver.”
 Later in his career, after becoming a director, he helmed an episode of “Star Trek: Deep Space Nine,” according to the Internet Movie Database.

 Dow Became Part of the ‘Star Trek’ Lexicon When He Directed the ‘Deep Space Nine’ episode ‘Field of Fire’